How Much Do UGC Creators Cost in 2026? Real Rates + the Math Nobody Shows You

 Monthly total~$6,900-$7,200

-That's ~$350 per usable ad-ready video, and roughly $85,000/year — before a single dollar of ad spend.
-It's why UGC used to be something only funded brands could test properly.
+That's ~$350 per usable ad-ready video, and roughly $85,000 a year — before a single dollar of actual ad spend.
+This is why proper creative testing used to be something only funded brands could afford, and why so many smaller accounts run three tired creatives into the ground instead.

 Where to hire UGC creators (and what each route costs)